Marco Reus: International career

-During qualification for UEFA Euro 2016, Reus made four appearances, scoring once in a 2–0 defeat of Georgia in Tbilisi but was not selected for the tournament after suffering a groin injury.
+During qualification for UEFA Euro 2016, Reus made four appearances, scoring once in a 2–0 victory over Georgia in Tbilisi, but was not selected for the tournament after suffering a groin injury.

 On 2 June 2018, Reus made his return to international duty after two years in a friendly match against Austria, which ended in a 2–1 loss for Germany.
 Reus was included in Joachim Löw's 23-man final squad for the 2018 FIFA World Cup on 4 June.
-On 17 June, Reus made his first World Cup appearance during their opening match against Mexico as a substitute by replacing Sami Khedira in the 60th minute, but the match ended in a 1–0 loss for Germany.
-On 23 June, Reus scored an equalizing goal and his first World Cup goal in the second half as Germany defeated Sweden with 2–1 victory in their second group stage match to resurrect their World Cup hopes.
-He also provided an assist to Toni Kroos's late winning goal in that match and was named Man of the Match.
-However, his side were knocked out from the tournament after losing 2–0 to South Korea in their last group stage match on 27 June.
+On 17 June, Reus made his World Cup debut during their opening match against Mexico as a substitute by replacing Sami Khedira in the 60th minute, but the match ended in a 1–0 loss for Germany.
+On 23 June, Reus started and scored an equalizing goal and his first World Cup goal in the second half as Germany defeated Sweden with 2–1 in their second group stage match to resurrect their World Cup hopes.
+He also provided an assist to Toni Kroos' late winning goal in that match and was named Man of the Match.
+However, his side were knocked out of the tournament after losing 2–0 to South Korea in their last group stage match on 27 June.

-In May 2021, Reus announced his decision to not participate in the postponed UEFA Euro 2020 due to post-season fatigue.
+In May 2021, Reus and Löw agreed on his decision to not participate in the postponed UEFA Euro 2020, due to post-season fatigue.

-In November 2022, Reus was exempt from Hansi Flick's 2022 FIFA World Cup squad reportedly as a result of an ankle injury, which he had failed to recover from in time.
+In November 2022, Reus was exempt from Hansi Flick's 2022 FIFA World Cup squad reportedly as a result of an ankle injury he suffered in a match against Schalke, which he failed to recover from in time.

+In October 2023, Reus showed interest to become part of the squad to represent Germany at the UEFA Euro 2024 on homesoil, and did not rule out a participation at the tournament should there be no physical complications.
+Despite him being fit, Reus would not become part of Julian Nagelsmann's final squad in May 2024.

+His last match for the national team remained the 9–0 home victory against Liechtenstein on 11 November 2021, a qualifier match for the 2022 FIFA World Cup in Qatar, in which he scored once and assisted twice.